Kellett Senior School

 What The Good Schools Guide International says

-English, maths and science are all ‘robustly taught’ (if a bit light on old-fashioned pen and paper for the old-school brigade) as is a wide variety of modern languages.
-In Year 7, only one modern language is taught (French or Chinese).
-Then from Year 8, students can add in Latin, Spanish or German (one must be at beginner level, the other can be more advanced).
-NB Those transferring to UK schools at 13 will be able to take GCSE Chinese early and very easily; Kellett pupils taking Chinese GCSE early got all A*s (2018).
+English, maths and science are all ‘robustly taught,’ as are modern languages.
+In year 7, one modern language is taught (French or Chinese), then from year 8, students can add in Latin, Spanish or German (one must be at beginner level, the other can be more advanced).
+Note that those transferring to UK schools at 13 will be able to take I/GCSE Chinese early and very easily, with good results.

-Whilst this is not a high-pressure school, there are high-expectations as parents are successful, and children are well brought up, with teachers infusing enthusiasm in their subjects.
-Unlike some schools that vigorously de-select less-able students (both in the entry to their senior schools and prior to sixth-form), Kellett strives to bring out the best in every single student.
-The Global Citizenship program that partners the academic program, small class sizes and a low student-teacher ratio means that on the whole they succeed, producing ‘confident, capable, responsible and well-rounded young men and women’.
+While this is not a high-pressure school, there are high expectations among the successful parent cohort, with teachers infusing enthusiasm in their subjects.
+Unlike some schools that vigorously de-select less able students (both in the entry to their senior schools and prior to sixth-form), Kellett strives to bring out the best in every single student.
+In the Global Citizenship programme that partners the academic programme, small class sizes and a low student-teacher ratio means that on the whole they succeed, producing ‘confident, capable, responsible and well-rounded young men and women’.
 A mini-MBA has been introduced to allow sixth formers to gain real world business skills, no doubt assisted by the well-connected parent body who are key players in a wide range of industries in Hong Kong.

 As with the two prep schools, Kellett Senior ‘happily welcomes’ children from both ends of the academic spectrum.
 The school has the resources to provide for a maximum of 20 ‘units’ of SEN provision per year group, ranked by number.
 A child who needs a ‘1’ unit requires a minimal amount of help; ‘4’ means a much more all-encompassing level of assistance is required.

-Some take part in Asia-wide FOBISIA music competitions and others take part in orchestras and performances in the 380 seat David Kidd theatre.
-The theatre, along with a dedicated drama studio, is also used for a variety of performing arts and drama, which again, are very popular both on and off-timetable.
+Some take part in Asia-wide FOBISIA music competitions, others join the orchestras and performances in the 380-seat David Kidd theatre which, along with a dedicated drama studio, is also used for a variety of performing arts and drama - again, popular both on and off-timetable.

 The school has a 40-year history with its prep department but the new building also inspires its aim to be a ‘school for the future.’
-The location is convenient for those in the new Territories and Kowloon, but ‘island’ based families ‘at the mercy of the tunnel traffic’.
-Many senior school students take the MTR (underground train) back to Hong Kong island and there are thrilling reports that a new MTR station is soon opening up very close to the campus, which will link it directly to Central.
+The location is convenient for those in the new Territories and Kowloon, but island based families are ‘at the mercy of the tunnel traffic’.
+Many senior school students take the MTR (underground train) back to Hong Kong island.

-Universally mentioned and wildly popular with students is the Sky Pitch, with its athletics track, three-quarter-sized football pitch, food kiosk, a great sense of space and views over Hong Kong harbour.
-The school also has use of extensive public sports pitches across the road, so whilst space is limited, it is not limiting.
+Universally mentioned, and wildly popular with students, is the Sky Pitch, with its athletics track, three-quarter-sized football pitch, food kiosk, a great sense of space and views over Hong Kong harbour.
+The school also has use of extensive public sports pitches across the road, so while space is limited, it is not limiting.

 While in the same building, the senior school is completely separate from the primary school (to prevent ‘school fatigue’).
 Although still a relatively small school (570 pupils) Kellett feels huge inside - quite a feat in space-starved Hong Kong.
 Sixth formers are also given their own sense of space with the new sixth form centre, equipped with student kitchens, private meeting rooms and work pods which allow both collaborative and quiet learning, as well as giving students space to relax and socialise.

-The canteen and Starbucks-like café offer salads, wraps, croissants and coffee throughout the day and hot food at lunchtime (healthy, of course, in keeping with year 12-13 Health and Wellness Program, along with team sports, fitness, leadership and first aid).
+The canteen and Starbucks-like café offer salads, wraps, croissants and coffee throughout the day and hot food at lunchtime (healthy, of course, in keeping with year 12-13 health and wellness programme, along with team sports, fitness, leadership and first aid).

-Kellett was started by a group of parents over 40 years ago and is still governed by a board of twelve elected parent members (who retire on rotation and have voting rights).
-The Principal and Bursar are also on the board (along with an Education Advisor) but have no voting rights.
+Kellett was started by a group of parents over 40 years ago and is still governed by a board of 12 elected parent members (who retire on rotation and have voting rights).
+The principal and bursar are also on the board (along with an education advisor) but have no voting rights.

 Pupils and Parents

-Families are mainly Western (usually with some sort of British background or connection), with some mixed Chinese-English and a few local Chinese and other Asian nationalities as long as they have excellent English.
-Slightly more local Chinese further up the school than at the prep school.
-Lots live in Clearwater Bay and Sai Kung, but also all over Hong Kong island as lots have come from the Pokfulam feeder school.
+Families are mainly western (usually with some sort of British background or connection), with some mixed Chinese-English and a few local Chinese and other Asian nationalities, as long as they have excellent English.
+In 2022, 39 different nationalities within the whole school.
+Over 44 per cent hold British passports.
+Lots live in Clearwater Bay and Sai Kung, but also all over Hong Kong island as many have come from the Pokfulam feeder school.
 Parents are a mix of all professional expat types, from CEOs to tech entrepreneurs, shipping magnates, pilots, lawyers and lots of bankers.